-The economics, politics, and ecology of work, in a time of accelerating uncertainty in society, business, and our lives
+The economics and ecology of work, in a time of accelerating uncertainty in our lives, society, and business.

 Who Is Work Futures For?